 Chapped lips are awful.
 They’re distracting, uncomfortable, and they make it difficult to speak.
 You’re going to be talking a lot during your interview, so it’s important to carry lip balm on you.

-If you’re prone to chapped lips, you might want to invest in a long-lasting lip balm, like this from Burt’s Bees.
+If you’re prone to chapped lips, you might want to invest in a long-lasting lip balm.
 That way, you won’t have to reapply it as often throughout the interview day.

 - Keep a tin or stick of lip balm in your pocket.